 Biological Weapons Convention.
 For most of the 1990s, BWC state parties sought ways to address the BWC's lack of compliance verification and enforcement provisions.
 The most extensive effort to draft an adaptation protocol regarding these issues all but collapsed at the last BWC Review Conference in November 2001.
-After six years of negotiation, the United States declared the adaptation protocol draft unacceptable, and rejected it as a basis for further negotiation.
+After ten years of negotiation, the United States declared the adaptation protocol draft unacceptable, and rejected it as a basis for further negotiation.
 In rejecting the draft protocol, the Bush Administration stated that

 The draft Protocol will not improve our ability to verify BWC compliance.
 It will not enhance our confidence in compliance and will do little to deter those countries seeking to develop biological weapons.
-In our assessment, the draft Protocol would put national security and confidential business information at risk
+In our assessment, the draft Protocol would put national security and confidential business information at risk56

 At the same time, the United States introduced a number of proposals which it suggested that nations undertake on a unilateral basis to enhance biological weapons non-proliferation.
-These were
+These were to:

-- Enact strict national criminal legislation against prohibited BW activities with strong extradition requirements; - Establish an effective United Nations procedure for investigating suspicious outbreaks or allegations of biological weapons use; - Establish procedures for addressing BWC compliance concerns; - Commit to improving international disease control and to enhance mechanisms for sending expert response teams to cope with outbreaks; - Establish sound national oversight mechanisms for the security and genetic engineering of pathogenic organisms; - Devise a solid framework for bioscientists in the form of a code of ethical conduct that would have universal recognition; and - Promote responsible conduct in the study, use, modification, and shipment of pathogenic organisms.
+- Enact strict national criminal legislation against prohibited BW activities with strong extradition requirements; - Establish an effective United Nations procedure for investigating suspicious outbreaks or allegations of biological weapons use; - Establish procedures for addressing BWC compliance concerns; - Commit to improving international disease control and to enhance mechanisms for sending expert response teams to cope with outbreaks: - Establish sound national oversight mechanisms for the security and genetic engineering of pathogenic organisms; - Devise a solid framework for bioscientists in the form of a code of ethical conduct that would have universal recognition; and - Promote responsible conduct in the study, use, modification, and shipment of pathogenic organisms.

-In the wake of the United States statement, the Review Conference was unable to reach consensus on a final conference declaration.
-Many in the arms control community criticized the U.S. position as "self-imposed isolation from the mainstream of BWC diplomacy."
-In light of continued U.S. opposition, the chairman of the November 2002 Review Conference presented a minimal program, emphasizing only annual meetings to discuss strengthening national laws and ways to respond to BW attacks.
-The United States, which did not attend the review conference, endorsed this work program.
-Participants will reconvene in 2006.
+In the wake of the U.S. statement, the Review Conference was unable to reach consensus on a final conference declaration.
+Many in the arms control community criticized the U.S. position as "self-imposed isolation from the mainstream of BWC diplomacy."57 In light of continued U.S. opposition, the chairman of the November

+55 Amb.
+Javits, April 20, 2006 statement.

-&lt;sup>44 Statement by the United States to the Ad Hoc Group of Biological Weapons Convention States Parties, Geneva, Switzerland, July 25, 2001.
+56 Statement by the United States to the Ad Hoc Group of Biological Weapons Convention States Parties, Geneva, Switzerland, July 25, 2001.